mjjstockman/hull-college/TESTING.md

 ### CSS

-The [W3C CSS Validator](https://jigsaw.w3.org/css-validator) was used to validate the CSS and no errors were found.
-One warning was detected, stating:
+The [W3C CSS Validator](https://jigsaw.w3.org/css-validator) was used to validate the CSS and no errors or warnings were found.
-- -webkit-sticky is an unknown vendor extension

 <img src="assets/images/testing/css-validation.jpg" alt="The two CSS validation warnings">